-Our Clinicians
+Our Therapists

-Create Center For Expressive Arts, Therapy & Education
+CREATE Center For Expressive Arts, Therapy & Education

 Meet Our Team

-Create Center For Expressive Arts, Therapy & Education
+CREATE Center For Expressive Arts, Therapy & Education

-Meet Our Clinicians
+Meet Our Therapists

 CREATE!
 Center For Expressive Arts, Therapy & Education has an exceptional team of counselors with a wide range of experience and expertise.
 Centered on a cognitive-behavioral approach to each client’s goals, our therapists use both clinical and arts-based interventions to help clients achieve their desired mental health outcomes.